 Certainly, different types of 'Scotch' terriers working in packs, were kept on the different estates throughout Scotland.
 Often these included white terriers like those in the drawing on the right that are neither Scotch Terriers nor West Highland Whites.
 Meanwhile, it was the MacDonalds' Terriers of 'Waternish' on the Isle of Skye that had the greatest influence on our modern Cairn.

 By 1888, the Skye, Scottish and West Highland Terrier were all recognized as pure breeds with their own published breed standards.
 But it would be 24 years, until 1912, before the Cairn was given its own register.
 Then it was yet another decade, 1922 before the Breed Standard was adopted by the Cairn Terrier Club of England.
 Coupled with this, until 1924, interbreeding was permitted between these 3 different terriers of Scotland.
 This occurred occasionally between the Scottish Terrier and the Cairn, but more often between the West Highland White Terrier and the Cairn.

-So for 36 years, from 1888 until 1924, Cairns were not really stabilized.
-This was because there was no clear distinctions between the Cairn and the other Scotch Terrier breeds.
-So it was a credit to its breeders that the Cairn was able to retain its 'workmanlike', appearance during all this time.
+So, for 36 years, from 1888 until 1924, because there wee no clear distinctions between the Cairn and the other Scotch Terrier breeds, Cairns were not stabilized.
+What a credit to their breeders that the Cairns were able to retain their 'workmanlike' appearance during all this time!